DyversHands/www.DyversHands.com/_pages/index.md

 ### Mailing List

-To stay updated on the latest news, including announcements about future products and future Kickstarter campaigns, sign up for our [Dyvers Hands Announcements Mailing List](/Subscribe).
+To stay updated on the latest news, including announcements about future products, future Kickstarter campaigns, and opportunities to playtest, sign up for our [Dyvers Hands Announcements Mailing List](/Subscribe).
 You'll be the first to know about exciting developments, promotions, and more.